-A list of standard HFS guidance is evidenced identifying guidance deemed applicable to the project by NHS Fife, however there are no derogations noted against this document.
+A list of standard HFS guidance is evidenced identifying guidance deemed applicable to the project by NHS Fife.

 The ACR (Section 5) contains a series of general construction requirements noting that NHS Scotland standards will take precedence over NHS England and Wales.
 The ACR also states that where there is conflict between two standards, the most onerous will apply.
 Section 5 also contains reference to general SHTM's and HTM's etc with no greater detail.
-The ACR is noted in draft form as of August 2021.

-A Derogations Schedule (KSAR Evidence - Guidance & Derogations) has been provided by the M&E Designer, who have been appointed by the Tier 1 Contractor on behalf of Hub Co.
-The Derogation Schedule evidenced is seeking derogations against the draft ACR document and not against any of the SHTM's noted in the guidance document evidenced.
-14 No. derogations have been identified but remain open and are still to be formally approved by the NHS Fife.
+A Derogations Schedule (KSAR Evidence - Guidance and Derogations) has been provided by the M&E Designer, who have been appointed by the Tier 1 Contractor on behalf of Hub Co.
+The Derogation Schedule evidenced is seeking derogations against the draft ACR document only and not against any of the SHTM's noted 14 No. derogations have been identified but remain open and are still to be formally approved by the NHS Fife.
 NHS SA have identified through the KSAR a number of potential departures from SHTM guidance that are not captured within the derogations schedule currently.

 NHS Fife have not evidenced a formal process for reviewing proposed derogations, nor any identified any requirement for supporting risk assessments/mitigation measures to ensure that the resultant level of performance/safety is no less than had the guidance (or ACRs) been complied with in full.
 NHS Fife have also not indicated who will be involved in the review of any proposed derogations.
-The derogation schedule presented for both Lochgelly and Kincardine Health Centre projects is the same.

 Limited engagement with IPC team has been evidenced.
-An email from November 2021 contains comments on the design by the IPC Lead Nurse after internal discussions with the Lead Microbiologist.
+An email from (November 2021) contains comments on the design by the IPC Lead Nurse after internal discussions with the Lead Microbiologist.
 No ongoing IPC resource plan is evidenced to ensure that the IPC resource is maintained to oversee the update and formal approval of key documents, such as the Environmental Matrix and Derogations Schedule and the completion of the Stage 2 and 3 HAI-SCRIBE, prior to the design being finalised and construction works commencing on site.

-20201209 HFS Guidance Publications
+20201209 HFS Guidance Publications.

-ACR's - Combined Comments (12/08/21 v1 draft) (document titled Lochgelly also evidence for Kincardine)
+ACR's - Combined Comments (12/08/21 v1 draft).

-NHSF ACR Derogation Schedule Issue 1 (Wallace Whittle Derogation Schedule against ACR, Rev 1 27.02.22) (same document evidenced for Lochgelly and Kincardine)
+NHSF ACR Derogation Schedule Issue 1 (Wallace Whittle Derogation Schedule against ACR, Rev 1 27.02.22).